GiovanniSalmeri/yellow-chartjs/README.md

 + keys must be always quoted
 + comments (`//` or `/* */`) are not allowed.

+There are online services (for example [ConvertOnline](https://www.convertonline.io/convert/js-to-json)) which automatically transform JavaScript into JSON.

 ## Examples

 Adding a chart: